Capm96/Blog/content/blog/ignorance.md

 ---
-title: "Ignorance, Trust, and Gratitude - The Inescapable Loop"
+title: "Ignorance, Trust, and Gratitude"
 date: 2019-05-31T13:21:56-03:00
 image: images/blog/newitg.jpg
 description: "This is a meta description"